Genomics-HSE/DAIseg.mex/README.md

 # Pipeline briefly
- (optionally) Run __panel.preparation.Linux.sh__ with samples' name files to merge 1000GP, neanderthal samples and obtain .vcf.gz file (optionally).
+Run panel.preparation.Linux.sh with samples' name files to merge 1000GP, neanderthal samples and obtain .vcf.gz file (optionally).
 Using .vcf.gz{.tbi} and files with samples's names to run ./make.obs.sh to make observation files.
 Run daiseg.mex.py to obtain archaic tracts  with the posssibility of using EM algorithm.